 Armed Forces Museum- Also within the castle walls, the museum shows Norwegian military history from Viking times until the 1950s.
 It’s not that amazing, but since you’re there and it comes included in your Oslo pass, it’s worth spend-ing a few minutes at.

 The Oslo fjord is spectacular, reminding me of the Puget Sound in Seattle but with more islands.
 There are a few ways to see the fjord: the hop-on-and-off boat that shuttles people from the various attractions and museums or a proper two-hour cruise through the fjord.
 I recommend the two-hour cruise since it goes deeper into the harbor and you see a lot more.

 The Royal Palace and Park

-National Gallery – Near the palace, the National Gallery contains the famous painting “The Scream”, which was made even more famous when it was stolen a few years ago.
-The museum is small (just one big floor) but there are a lot of Scandinavians artists on display.
-You will also find some impressionist and Dutch works.
-This museum is open until 5pm so its best to do this last.
+National Gallery – Near the palace, the National Gallery contains the famous painting The Scream, which was made even more famous when it was stolen a few years ago.
+The museum is small (just one big floor), but there are a lot of Scandinavians artists on display.
+You’ll also find some Impressionist and Dutch works.
+This museum is open until 5pm, so it’s best to do this last.

 While Oslo has more sights and activities, two days here is manageable enough to get a feel for the city, learn the history, and spend a lot of money.
-If you can afford it, I would recommend at least one more day but for those on a tight budget, two days is fine to get an overview of Oslo.
+If you can afford it, I recommend at least one more day, but for those on a tight budget, two days is fine to get an overview of Oslo.

-Editor’s Note: Visit Oslo provided me with free accommodation and a tourist card to get into attractions for free while I was there.
+Editor’s Note: Visit Oslo provided me with free accommodation and a tourist card to get into at-tractions for free while I was there.